CodeAdminDe/helm-charts/charts/libchart-cnps/README.md

 * the override applies for all resources - e.g
   * adding a non-existing label would be added to all CNPs listed.
   * overriding spec: is not recommended because it would set the same spec for all rules.

+#### CiliumNetworkPolicies-AppSet

+Returns an app-specific policy.
+This need to be overriden by the application chart.
+It's here to provide a scaffold for your application-specific chart.
+Therefore, it would block ingress/egress traffic when unconfigured.

 ## Feedback & Security